This post is sponsored by The Little Potato Company.

 - Mix flour and salt in a medium mixing bowl.
 Cut the chilled shortening into the flour using a pastry blender, until the fat is uniformly combined and the mixture begins to stick together.

-- Add 2-3 tbsp of ice water and stir just enough for the mixture to form a dough.
+- Add 2-3 tablespoon of ice water and stir just enough for the mixture to form a dough.
 Wrap the dough tightly in plastic wrap and refrigerate while you prepare the filling.

 - After chilling, cut the dough into 4 or 6 equal pieces.
 Form each piece into a round disk.
 On a floured surface, roll each piece of dough out into a roughly circular shape, slightly larger than your ramekins.
 Cut off any excess to make a round.